Cadmium Yellow Medium

 Opaque

-Hazard, Treat as Toxic
+Hazard, Treat as if Toxic, Cadmium

 According to the work of Monona Rossol, cadmium is a carcinogen and causes kidney damage.
 The Artist's Guide to Health and Safety has more information about the hazards of pigments containing Cadmium.
 Additional information may be requested through her site.
 Treat all pigments and paints with studio safety protocols.